Here are 30 Measuring instruments for mechanical engineers. Every Mechanical Engineering student or employee should know about this.

 18. Electronic Height Gauge

-The electronic height gauge is advanced form of the height gauge.
+An electronic height gauge is an advanced form of the height gauge.
 It has higher accuracy and multifunction.

 An Electronic height gauge can measure diameter, angle, parallelism, squareness along the length.